tulio-amaral/test-anotaai/README.md

   "title": "Some title",
 }
 ```
--To associate a category to a product, send a put request to **<strong>BaseURL/products/associate/:id</strong>** :id being the product id with a JSON containing the following properties:
+- To associate a category to a product, send a put request to **<strong>BaseURL/products/associate/:id</strong>** :id being the product id with a JSON containing the following properties:

 ```
 {